Ph.D. (University of Pennsylvania)

 Durable Goods Monopoly with Quality Improvements and a Continuum of Consumer Types, by: Andrzej Baranski and James Peck, December 2013.

-Separating Bayesian Updating from Non-Computational Reasoning: An Experimental Investigation, by: Dan Levin, James Peck, and Asen Ivanov, revised January 2014.
+Separating Bayesian Updating from Non-Probabilistic Reasoning: An Experimental Investigation, by: Dan Levin, James Peck, and Asen Ivanov, revised May 1, 2015.

 A Battle of Informed Traders and the Market Game Foundations for Rational Expectations Equilibrium, working paper version of GEB 2014 paper.